-Healthy testosterone levels are essential for keeping active, having a great sex life, and feeling overall healthy.
-If your testosterone levels drop, you may start experiencing the opposite of these effects.
+Healthy testosterone levels are essential for keeping physically active, having a great sex life, managing stress better, and feeling move driven and motivated to pursue your goals.

 Your diet can significantly impact your body’s testosterone production and, subsequently, your overall testosterone levels.

-Bread, pastries, dairy, and processed foods also fall into the category of foods that kill testosterone production and lower testosterone levels .
+Bread, pastries, dairy, and processed foods also fall into foods that kill testosterone production and lower testosterone levels .

 10 Testosterone Killing Foods

 - Processed foods

 There is no doubt that your diet and lifestyle choices can affect your body’s testosterone production and T levels.
 However, some foods may do so much faster than others.